Data sources supported in tabular models

 This topic describes the types of data sources that can be used with tabular models.

-You can import data from the data sources in the following table.
 When you install SQL Server Data Tools (SSDT), setup does not install the providers that are listed for each data source.
-Some providers might already be installed with other applications on your computer; in other cases you will need to download and install the provider.
+Some providers might be installed with other applications on your computer.
+In other cases, you may need to download and install the provider.

 |Access databases||Microsoft Access 2010 and later.||.accdb or .mdb||ACE 14 OLE DB provider|